HimoriK/book/src/ch03-02-data-types.md

 {{#rustdoc_include ../listings/ch03-common-programming-concepts/no-listing-14-array-indexing/src/main.rs}}
 ```

-In this example, the variable named `first` will get the value `1` because that
+In this example, the variable named `first` will get value `1` because that
 is the value at index `[0]` in the array.
 The variable named `second` will get
 the value `2` from index `[1]` in the array.